grapemoli/grapemoli/README.md

 <br>
 **Current Courses:** Introduction to Software Design, Oracle Database Programming

-*I have privated repositories on my GitHub Enterprise account that demonstrate a SOLID design principles and advanced C++ knowledge.
+*I have privated repositories on my GitHub Enterprise account that demonstrate good software design principles, such as the SOLID principle.
 Please contact me at wambamgara@gmail.com if you are interested.*

 <br>